CCGenetics/guidelines-genetic-diversity-indicators/docs/3_Howto_guides_examples/Ne_Nc-ratio.md

 * Additional examples could be ex-situ populations with often large changes of historic populations and a mixture of origin.

-For example, *Agave* plants can reproduce but sexually and asexually (clones).
+For example, *Agave* plants can reproduce both sexually and asexually (clones).
 In the wild, mature adult individuals are easily distinguishable from their clones, which grow below the original plant.
 However, as several species of Agave are used to produce mezcal (traditional Mexican alcoholic beverage) it is common for farmers to increase the population using clones, either in plantations or in managed natural ecosystems.
 As a result, the Nc increases, but the Ne does not.
 Therefore, the Ne:Nc ratio can not be applied when this form of management exists.